-Google could not ignore the rise of social channels and in the past 2 years some social factors have been included in the ranking algortihm.
+Google could not ignore the rise of social channels and in the past 2 years, some social factors have been included in the ranking algorithm.
 So it is worth considering at least 2 things for your business in your SEO plan:

 These 3 core elements of any SEO strategy should also be supported by a clearly defined content marketing strategy as content is still king for good rankings.